 Consider activities beyond school for your child such as those that encourage socialising and physical activity.
 Check out the AllPlay Footy and AllPlay Dance resources to see if these types of activities might work well for your child.
-The AllPlay inclusive sports directory and AllPlay Dance directory have lists of inclusive programs in Australia for children and young people.
+The AllPlay Dance directory has lists of inclusive programs in Australia for children and young people.

 Frequently asked questions for parents of secondary school students

-What are the schooling options for my child with a disability?
+What are the schooling options for my child with disability?

 - Government schools